colour-science/colour-science.org/output/posts/pycharm-vagrant-fabric-anaconda/index.rst

 `Anaconda <https://store.continuum.io/cshop/anaconda/>`__!

-The following guide assume that you have that you have *PyCharm* installed and are using *macOs*, although it should pretty much be platform agnostic.
+The following guide assume that you have that you have *PyCharm* installed and are using *macOS*, although it should pretty much be platform agnostic.

 ..
 TEASER_END